dialectek/ConformativeChain/README.md

-# Conformative game smart contract on Hyperledger blockchain.
+# Conformative game on Hyperledger blockchain.

 Abstract:
 This research proposes a novel method for ensuring fair governance of a common resource using